The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 CASH APP PLATFORM: $MochaMission20

-The Truth is the only thing Powerful enough to combat the erasing of our history.
+Our hidden Truth is the only thing Powerful enough to combat the erasing of our history.
 PLEASE ADD YOUR SUPPORT!

 DO Not Continue to sit this one out.
 Get Active, You are NEEDED!